Spider-Woman (Jessica Drew): Revival through New Avengers

-Spider-Verse and a new solo series
+Spider-Verse and several new solo series

 In 2014, Jessica was a key player in the Spider-Verse event.
 Spinning out of that event, a new fifth volume Spider-Woman series was started, written by Dennis Hopeless.
 In issue #5 the series featured the first redesign of Jessica's costume since it was created in the 1970s.
 This series was interrupted by Marvel's 2015 Secret Wars event, and ended with issue #10.
 Spider-Woman Volume 6 was relaunched several months later with a new issue #1, still written by Hopeless and continues the story from the previous volume.
 Spider-Woman, Gwen Stacy and Silk were the protagonists of the Spider-Women event.
 Spider-Woman issues #6 and #7 were the tie-ins.
 The ongoing was cancelled after 17 issues.

+In the fall of 2019, Marvel announced a new ongoing with Karla Pacheco on writing and Pere Perez on art duties, the first issue was released in March, 2020.
+As part of the relaunch, the character received a redesigned costume that was created by Dave Johnson.
+From issue #11 onwards, she returned to her original 70's costume.
+During the Devil's Reign event, the comic series received two tie-ins with issue #18 and #19.